A heart transplant is surgery to remove a damaged or diseased heart and replace it with a healthy donor heart.

 - Have infections, such as hepatitis, that are active

-- Have insulin-dependent diabetes and other organs that aren't working correctly
+- Have insulin-dependent diabetes and other organs, such as the kidneys, that aren't working correctly

 - Have kidney, lung, nerve, or liver disease